jsbean/under-the-head/README.md

 # under-the-head
-Repository for Max Murrary's *Állatvanbent, under the head*.
+Repository for Max Murray's *Állatvanbent, under the head*.

 ## Requirements